aravindpj/Chat-with-AI-app/README.md

-# Chat-with-AI-app
+# Chat-with-AI
-  This application inspiring ChatGPT ,Chat With AI  compiles information readily available online to form a response to a given prompt
+ This web application inspired by Chat GPT